Alaska State Subsidy Profile

 A post-adoption subsidy may be approved for a child, regardless of whether the child is in department custody at the time of the adoption, if a review or hearing under 7 AAC 53.265 indicates that a situation described in that section applies.

 Families should contact the OCS Adoptions Unit for more information on the fair hearing process.

 How Can a Family Adjust an Adoption Assistance Agreement?

 21. Can adoptive parents ask to change an adoption assistance agreement?

 Alaska permits changes to the adoption assistance agreement when the change will best meet the child’s special needs.
-All changes to the agreement are based on a child’s current, individual needs so conditions for change will thus vary from child to child.
 Parents must make a request in writing and must include documents demonstrating the need for the change.
 Alaska will evaluate any documentation that supports the family’s request, including medical/mental health/school reports and other documentation from the family, current service providers, and other resources.
 Final changes are negotiated between OCS and the family and require the family’s concurrence.